What’s Causing My Child to Act Out? What You Need to Know

-Children who do not get enough sleep have negative behaviors, poor focus, can appear drowsy or hyperactive and are usually moody or even aggressive.
-Problems sleeping have a variety of causes, from behavioral problems affecting going to or staying in the bed, poor bed-time routines, bedtimes that are not appropriate for age, and even sleep apnea or narcolepsy in children.
+Children who do not get enough sleep have negative behaviors and poor focus, can appear drowsy or hyperactive, and are usually moody or even aggressive.
+Problems sleeping have a variety of causes, from behavioral problems affecting going to or staying in bed, poor bedtime routines, bedtimes that are not appropriate for age, and even sleep apnea or narcolepsy in children.

 Lack of exercise

 Especially in the last year, most children have been kept primarily indoors and are lacking in the needed minimum of one hour of moderate-intensity exercise daily, as well as minimal sun exposure to obtain their Vitamin D. Children’s behavior, mood, focus, energy level, and sleep improve dramatically with a lot of outside play!

 Many children are nutritionally deficient due to picky eating habits, and some are underweight, others obese.
 Nutrition and weight can both affect mood, focus, energy level, and behavior.